 One major problem is my parents passed it off as just a bad dream.
 Maybe others can relate, but let me put this as clearly and as bluntly as possible – Sleep Paralysis is one of the scariest and horrifying experiences to witness, it is much more than just a ‘dream’.

-From having it so much I know the warning signs, I get a throbbing feeling at the back of my head (that I can ‘hear’) this gets more intense and spreads down my body.
+From suffering from it for many years I know the warning signs, I get a throbbing feeling at the back of my head (that I can ‘hear’) this gets more intense and spreads down my body.
 If I sit up or move my body it stops the sleep paralysis from happening.
 This is obviously going to be different for everyone, I expect other people won’t have a window of opportunity or get warning signs.
 Another warning sign for me was they would always happen after a nightmare or bad dream so after waking up from one I knew it was going to happen.

-The Sciency Bit: The reason why this happens in the first place is due to the REM (Rapid Eye Movement) state of sleep, which is the deepest part of a sleep pattern, and this is when you typically dream.
+The reason why this happens in the first place is due to the REM (Rapid Eye Movement) state of sleep, which is the deepest part of a sleep pattern, and this is when you typically dream.
 During this time the brain turns off the movement to your entire body to stop you ‘acting’ out your dreams in your sleep.
 (For some people this doesn’t happen, which is why sleep-walking can occur in those people).
-Now, for the sleep paralysis part, this is when the brain makes a ‘mistake’ and turns off body movement while you’re still conscious and then goes into a dream mode where the visions occur.
+Now, for the sleep paralysis part, this is when the brain makes a ‘mistake’ and turns off body movement while you’re still conscious and then goes into ‘dream mode’. [/responsivevoice]

 That is why if you’re in need of help then to reach out to someone who can help.
 Reach out to a trusted family member, friend, colleague, etc. Or contact a helpline, here is a link that contains a list of contact details for Suicide Support agencies:

-I have gone into a little more depth on this topic on my Depression Page, click the follow link to be taken to the specific chapter: Suicide: The Darkest Abyss
+I have gone into a little more depth on this topic on my Depression Page, click the following link to be taken to the specific chapter: Suicide: The Darkest Abyss [/responsivevoice]

 Further reading and support